-- □ Remove the screw that secures the adapter card slot cover.
-Then remove the slot cover. - □ Align and insert the adapter card into the adapter card connector. - □ Secure the card with the card retainer and screw that you removed in the first step. - ☐ Reinstall all hardware and screws that you removed prior to the Installation of the adapter card.
+- Remove the screw that secures the adapter card retainer and slot cover.
+Then remove the card retainer and slot cover. - □ Align and insert the adapter card into the adapter card connector. - □ Secure the card with the screw that you removed in the first step. - ☐ Reinstall all hardware (except for the slot cover, which cannot be reinstalled) and screws that you removed prior to the installation of the adapter card.